Sarah Bolton (physicist): Career

+Bolton served as president of the College of Wooster until 2022.
+Her efforts toward the college's Diversity, Equity, and Inclusion program saw the rise of Wooster to be the most internationally diverse college in Ohio.
+17 percent of students enrolled in Wooster are international students, coming from 68 countries as of the date she left.

 Bolton came to Williams College as an assistant professor of physics in 1995, was promoted to associate professor in 2001, and full professor in 2007.
 She served as chair of the physics department from 2007 to 2010.
 She won Williams College's Outstanding Mentor Award for Fostering Inclusive Academic Excellence in 2009.

 Bolton served for more than two decades as dean of the college and professor of physics at Williams College in Williamstown, Massachusetts.
 As dean of the college at Williams, Bolton supervised academic advising and supported programs such as off-campus study, international student services, and the registrar's office.
 She was also active in creating policies and procedures for sexual assault prevention and response.
 In addition, she worked on projects addressing first-generation college students, and on efforts toward equity and inclusion on Williams’ campus.

 Research and scholarship

 Bolton's research and scholarship explores the properties of novel, nanostructured materials, which have features made up of only a few atomic layers.
 She uses ultrafast pulsed lasers to investigate the ways that energy is transferred in these quantum mechanical systems.
-She has published in physics journals such as Physical Review A and Physical Review B.
+She has published in physics journals such as Physical Review A and Physical Review B. Additionally, she has many publications on similar subjects in experimental, material, solid state, optical, quantum, molecular, bio, and plasma physics.